 MRC LMB Alumnus HHMI Alumnus & activities TWAS elected member ACAL elected member NAS elected foreign associate member Biophysical Society emeritus member IUCr Venezuela PUBLICATIONSRaúl Padrón is Emeritus Investigator at the Center of Structural Biology (CBE) of the Venezuelan Institute for Scientific Research (IVIC) in Caracas, Venezuela, where he started his scientifc career as visiting student in 1966.
-After his postdoctoral work at the MRC Laboratory of Molecular Biology (Cambridge, UK) with Hugh E. Huxley, he founded the Deparment of Structural Biology of IVIC in 1997, where he was an International Research Scholar of the Howard Hughes Medical Institute (HHMI) from 1997 until 2011.
+After his postdoctoral work with Hugh E. Huxley at the MRC Laboratory of Molecular Biology (Cambridge, UK) (supported by the Alberto Vollmer Foundation) he founded the Deparment of Structural Biology of IVIC in 1997, where he was an International Research Scholar of the Howard Hughes Medical Institute (HHMI) from 1997 until 2011.
 He has devoted his career to the study of the structure and function of the myosin thick filaments of skeletal, cardiac and smooth muscle and the myosin interacting-head motif (IHM) structure and function, with their implications on the muscle relaxed state, super-relaxation, thick filament activation and human muscle diseases like hypertrophic and dilated cardiomyopathy.
 His honors includes: Premio FEP "Lorenzo Mendoza Fleury" ("Lorenzo Mendoza Fleury" Prize) (1991) of Fundación Empresas Polar (FEP); CONICIT Biology Prizes (1989, 1990, 1996); FONACIT Biology Prize (2005); and the National Prize in Science and Technology of Venezuela (2008).
-He is a member of the Latin-American Academy of Sciences (ACAL) and The World Academy of Sciences (TWAS) (2004), and an elected foreign associate of the National Academy of Sciences of the U.S.A (2018).
+He is an elected member of the Latin-American Academy of Sciences (ACAL) (2002), and The World Academy of Sciences (TWAS) (2004), and an elected foreign associate of the National Academy of Sciences of the U.S.A (2018).

 Biology (CBE) "Humberto Fernández-Morán" - Venezuelan Institute for Scientific